MrDixioner/MyCAD/README.md

 The code will be gradually updated as the video course progresses.

-At the moment, the project code is relevant up to and including video number 55 (this line will be updated).

 **Important note!!!**
 1. The code is created in Visual Studio 2022.
 2. You need to select the **WindowsForm** template and specify **.NET Framework 4.8**.